Introduction

 First, this shows the existence of writing at a very early period in biblical history.

 Second, the implication here is that such a historical record already existed at this time, and Moses was simply commanded to add this account to it.
-Perhaps this book was the same book as is later called the “book of the wars of YHWH” in Num 21:14.
+Perhaps this book was the same book as is later called the “book of the wars of YHWH” in Numbers 21:14.

 Third, whether this book already existed or not, without a doubt, Moses used it when he later wrote the Pentateuch.